Promoting Empowerment, Trauma Recovery, and Cultural Inclusion

 and young adults with behavioral, emotional, and career issues.

-After I obtained a Masters degree in Transpersonal Counseling Psychology from Naropa University, I expanded my education to complete a Post-graduate certificate in counseling children and adolescents at Regis University.
+After I obtained my second masters degree in Transpersonal Counseling Psychology from Naropa University, I expanded my education to complete a Post-graduate certificate in counseling children and adolescents at Regis University.
 I am a Becoming a love and logic parent facilitator, and am also trained in EMDR (Eye-movement desensitization and reprocessing) and DBT (Dialectical behavior therapy).

 I enjoy working with those who are affected by domestic violence and relationship trauma, survivors of childhood sexual abuse, adult children of immigrants who struggle with childhood trauma related to immigration, people who struggle with complicated grief and loss, and women with infertility and pregnancy loss.